isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 <sup>2</sup>Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

-<sup>3</sup>Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a recommended QR code scanner app [here](https://www.safeentry.gov.sg/individual_help).